SolutionChallengeYouthGroups/FrontEnd/README.md

 firebase init hosting
 ```

-Use `.out` when specifying the public directory.
+Use `out` when specifying the public directory.

 ```sh
 yarn deploy